-Our surveys highlight three leadership themes:
+Our surveys and scenarios highlight four emerging leadership themes:

-- Rescue and recovery – fiscal stimulus policies and opportunities for new investment in more diverse pathways for affordable and inclusive climate neutrality
+- Rescue and recovery – designing fiscal stimulus policies and opportunities for new investment in more diverse pathways for affordable and inclusive climate neutrality

-There is still much we do not know about Covid-19 and its implications for society and the economy at large.
+There is still much we do not know about COVID-19 and its implications for society and the economy at large.
 However, energy leaders can engage constructively despite the uncertainty by exploring what might happen.
 Using scenarios as a starting point for strategic conversations and a decision support tool, energy leaders and their organisations can stress-test and design better post-pandemic strategies.